 Unlike parent company Google, which tends to roll out redesigns over a period of days, YouTube pressed the button and switched the homepage for every user worldwide at 4:30 p.m.
 ET Thursday.

 So what’s the change all about?
 One word: channels.
-The world’s most popular online video service now sees itself as a descendent of cable TV, with millions of channels rather than hundreds — and it’s doing its darndest to encourage you to use it that way.
+The world’s most popular online video service now sees itself as a descendent of cable TV, with millions of channels rather than hundreds — and it’s doing its darnest to encourage you to use it that way.

 The first new thing you’ll see is an “add channels” button in the top left-hand corner of the page.
-Under that you’ll find your top 10 favorite channels, which you can “pin” to the top of the page.
+Under that you’ll find your top 10 favourite channels, which you can “pin” to the top of the page.

-“The future of the YouTube experience has channels at the center of it,” says Margaret Stewart, director of User Experience at YouTube’s headquarters in San Bruno, Calif.
+“The future of the YouTube experience has channels at the centre of it,” says Margaret Stewart, director of User Experience at YouTube’s headquarters in San Bruno, Calif.
 “It’s a container for all the world’s video, and it needs to be the best home for that.”